hypernumbers/learn_elisp_the_hard_way/rsts/lesson-2-1.rst

 :Result: In the window nothing will change.
 The result of the expression is now put in the *minibuffer* ``3.0``

 The way in which you evaluate the expression determines where the output goes.
-Alos notice that the previous examples used integers like ``1`` and ``2`` and returned an integer value.
+Also notice that the previous examples used integers like ``1`` and ``2`` and returned an integer value.
 This expression uses floating point numbers like ``1.0`` and returns a float as the result.

 :You Type: ``(+ 1.0e+3 2.0e-2)``